Pedantic Journal

 image

-Whether you’re looking to track your own certification milestones, show off your progress, or just experiment with Python, GitHub Actions, and Azure Static Websites, I hope my little exam-timeline project inspires you to take pride in your learning journey.
-Contributions welcome - let’s celebrate our wins together!
+Finally, if you're looking to experiment with Python, GitHub Actions, GitHub Models, and Azure Static Websites, I hope my little exam-timeline project inspires you to take pride in your learning journey.
+Contributions welcome!